-B.A./M.A.
 Shared-Credit Degree Program in History

 Traditionally, students are not able to begin the MA program until the BA degree is completed.
-In this Shared-Credit program, 6-18 of the MA graduate credits (2-6 courses) are taken during the senior year of a student’s BA degree program and are applied to both the BA and MA degree requirements.
+In a shared credit program, however, students are allowed to apply up to 18 credit hours of shared coursework to their graduate degree while they are completing their undergraduate degree.
+More specifically, 6-18 of the MA graduate credits (2-6 courses) are taken during the senior year of a student’s BA degree program and are applied to both the BA and MA degree requirements.

 FUNDING THE SHARED-CREDIT PROGRAM

 Students in this program will be eligible for one year of departmentally controlled graduate funding in their fifth year of the program.
 Until they receive their BA, students will continue to have undergraduate status and, thus, will continue to be eligible for undergraduate scholarships or Pell Grants